 At St. John’s, we meet students where they are and take them as far as they can go.
 To help us on the journey, we have a Student Support Team (SST) focused on students’ learning, social and emotional, and spiritual needs.
-The SST also presents to teachers and parents on social and emotional and learning topics.
+Each division has an SST consisting of the counselor, learning specialist, and division head.
+When teachers or parents have concerns about a student, they can make a referral to the SST.
+A member of the team will typically observe the student, and the team will meet with the referring teacher to brainstorm the best course of action.
+The outcome may be a parent meeting, a recommendation for a psychoeducational assessment, tutoring, counseling, a behavior plan or checklist, or simply monitoring the student closely.
+The SST also presents and coordinates outside professionals to speak to teachers and parents on social, emotional, and learning topics.

-Dr. Bloom works with chaplain Fr.
-Thorpe to create the curriculum for our school-wide, weekly Chapel Applied classes, during which we reinforce the week’s chapel themes with small-group discussions related to character education.
+Dr. Bloom works with Chaplain Fr.
+Thorpe to create the curriculum for our school-wide, weekly Chapel Applied classes, during which teachers reinforce the week’s chapel themes with small-group character education discussions.In addition, Dr. Bloom and Fr.
+Thorpe facilitate Buddy Days throughout the year.

 Fr.
 Thorpe also teaches the seventh and eighth grade religion elective and coordinates the school’s Episcopal Schools Sunday, Christmas, Easter and other celebrations.Through his work, Fr.
 Thorpe embodies the five tenets of Episcopal education to which we, as a school, are committed: